-We operate state-of-the-art laboratories in the Adelaide CBD and Parkeville, Melbourne.
+We operate state-of-the-art laboratories in the Adelaide CBD and Alphington, Melbourne.
 Our laboratories are equipped with advanced laboratory instrumentation that enables us to offer rapid sample processing and a wide range of services tailored to the water industry.

 The laboratories are equipped with the latest scientific instrumentation to enable sensitive, rapid analysis and accommodate great throughput capacities.
 Furthermore, our research laboratories undertake specialised testing for research projects and investigations to support the water industry.